Dana Suesse: Biography

 Subsequently, she wrote many songs with Rose, including "Yours For A Song" (in collaboration with lyricist Ted Fetter), the theme of Billy Rose's Aquacade of the 1939 New York World's Fair.
-In the 1940s Suesse was Rose's staff composer for his legendary Diamond Horseshoe Revues.
 With lyricist E.Y.
 "Yip" Harburg Suesse wrote "Moon About Town" (for Jane Froman in the Ziegfeld Follies of 1934) and "Missouri Misery", both published in 1934.
+In the 1940s Suesse was Rose's staff composer for his legendary Diamond Horseshoe Revues.

 After her success in writing popular songs (other lyricists included Harold Adamson, Sam Coslow) Suesse moved to Paris for three years to study composition with Nadia Boulanger.
-Boulanger accepted Suesse as a student on the recommendation of the great orchestrator, and Suesse's tennis partner, Robert Russell Bennett.
+Boulanger accepted Suesse as a student on the recommendation of the great orchestrator Robert Russell Bennett, who was Suesse's tennis partner.

 On December 11, 1974, Suesse and her husband produced a symphony concert at Carnegie Hall, devoted exclusively to her compositions.
 (In the 1990s, Robert Stern produced a CD of the concert using masters from Voice Of America.)
 On July 31, 1975, the Newport Music Festival (Rhode Island) presented four of her works in their concert series.
 A year after the Carnegie Hall concert, Suesse and her husband moved to the U.S. Virgin Islands.

 After her husband's death in 1981, Suesse moved back to New York, the city where she had spent her most creative years.
 She took two apartments in the Gramercy Park Hotel and continued to write plays and songs for the theatre.
 Just before her death from a stroke on October 16, 1987, she was writing a new musical, putting the finishing touches on Mr. Sycamore, which had been optioned for off-Broadway, and was looking for a New York home for a straight play, Nemesis.

 On September 24, 2003, John McGlinn conducted the BBC Concert Orchestra (UK) in a performance of American music that included three compositions by Suesse.
 Among the original productions for which Suesse composed are Sweet And Low (1930), You Never Know (1938), Crazy With the Heat (1941), and incidental music for both The Seven Year Itch (1952) and The Golden Fleecing (1959).